thedarkjester/PokemonApi/README.md

 ### Reader assumptions
 1. The reader has some programming knowledge
 2. The reader has used git
-3. The user has or is able to get administrator access to the machine this is being run/tested/coded on.
+3. The reader has or is able to get administrator access to the machine this is being run/tested/coded on.

 ### Design notes
 1. This is a design vs. a full scale production ready solution.